CoderByBlood/whisper-cms/docs/architecture.md

 - Implemented as an SPA (Single-Page Application) in JavaScript.
 - Interacts with the Kernel via the AdminAPI.
-- Implements the shared ThemeInterface.
+- Implements the shared ThemeSPI.

 **Responsibilities:**